Beside the Mountain

 Raspberry Yogurt Muffins

 Wow, these are tasty!
 Use frozen berries or fresh berries for this recipe.
-The yogurt in these muffins increases the healthy fats, and protein while keeping you full longer!
+The yogurt in these muffins increases the healthy fats and protein while keeping you full longer!

-Moist Date Muffins
+Date and Orange Muffins

 Golden brown muffins with nuts on top sitting on a plate.